turbonomic/tbutil/docs/EXAMPLES.md

 ### collect-actions.js

+(Classic only - does not work with XL).

 ### create-group-from-sql-query.js

+(Classic only - does not work with XL).

 ### failed-moves.js

+(Classic only - does not work with XL).

 Creates a list (excel, by default) of the failed attempts to move VMs in the last 7 (by default) days.
 Data is taken from the audit_log_entries table.